 Fort Worth Quick Facts

-Walton Global donated 80 acres in 2014, paving the way for a permanent campus, with the master plan approved in 2017.
+2014 — Walton Global donated 80 acres, paving the way for a permanent campus, with the master plan approved in 2017.
 The vision culminated in 2019 with the opening of the Campus Administration Building.

-The Interprofessional Education Building opened in Fall 2024, alongside the first cohort of first- and second-year students.
+2024 — Interprofessional Education Building opened in the fall, alongside the first cohort of first- and second-year students.

 2026 — Updated Master Plan Released; Classes at Texas A&M-Fort Worth launch starting with programs such as Medical Lab Sciences, Histotechnology, and Biotechnology.